cockroachdb/docs/int.md

 ## Synonyms

-In CockroachDB, the following are synonyms of `INT` and are implemented identically:
+In CockroachDB, the following are synonyms of `INT`:

 - `SMALLINT`
 - `INTEGER`